 The cannabis industry is at a crossroads that most observers are missing.
-Schedule III rescheduling is opening new marketing avenues and legitimizing AI adoption.
-Dispensaries are excited.
-They're building chatbots, recommendation engines, and personalization layers to compete with convenience and consumer experience.
+Federal rescheduling remains proposed, but AI adoption is already moving.
+Dispensaries are building chatbots, recommendation engines, and personalization layers to compete with convenience and consumer experience.

 But they're walking into a compliance trap that's built into how AI personalization actually works.